as-w-in/git-push/CONTRIBUTING.md

 # Contributions

-This is a sample step to guide you through the contribution, in case you are confused if you are already familiar with it skip.
+This is a sample step to guide you through the contribution in case you are confused ,if you are already familiar with it skip.
 Follow the steps below.

 #### If you don't have git on your machine [install it](https://docs.github.com/en/get-started/quickstart/set-up-git).